 Payments made in the month of March

 For payments made in the month of March, the Non-government deductors charge it on April 30th.
 For government deductors, they charge the amount of tax on the date of the payment to the payee.
-The challan gets deposited by the 7th day from the end of the month.
+The challan gets deposited by the 7th day from the end of

-A part of the payment is Disallowed
+A part of the Payment is Disallowed

 If you are availing of any kind of services for your business, you should make sure to deduct TDS.
 Non-deduction of TDS within the stipulated time can lead to penalties.
 You can refer to the above sections to have a clear idea regarding Section 194J.

 Ans: You can apply for a reduction in the rate of TDS by filling up Form 13 and sending it to an assessing officer.
 If the officer approves of this reduction, you will receive a certificate confirming the lowering of the TDS amount.